 Size chart for rossignol skate ski boots.
-Ski boots Rossignol
+Rossignol ski boots

-You can determine the correct boot size by measuring the length of your foot.
-The size must be measured at the loaded leg.
+You can determine the appropriate boot size by measuring the length of your foot.
+The size must be measured with a loaded leg.
 It's easier to do it together.
-One stands in a ski rack on a sheet of paper, the other fixes the size of the foot on the paper with a marker.
-We take paper with a drawn trace and measure the length of the foot.
-Now it remains only to choose the right size in a number of standard ski boots.
+One stands in a ski stance on a sheet of paper, the other records the size of the foot on the paper with a marker.
+We take paper with a drawn footprint and measure the length of the foot.
+Now all that remains is to choose the appropriate size from the standard range ski boots.

 There are tables for this.